srebella/lm-lab-cicd-devops-bookstore-api/docs/UNITTESTS.md

 **Note** You might need to tweak the test if your API returns more than 3 books 🙌

 You can see a full version of this setup in [this repository here](../tests)

+Thats the unit tests ready to go, now head back to the README and move on to [Step 2 - CircleCI setup](../README.md)